 PAINFUL BLADDER EVALUATION

-The diagnosis of interstitial cystitis/bladder pain syndrome (IC/BPS)is based upon a person's symptoms and examination.
+The diagnosis of interstitial cystitis/bladder pain syndrome (IC/BPS) is based upon a person's symptoms and examination.
 A careful medical history, physical examination, and sometimes laboratory testing are needed to confirm the diagnosis and also to be sure that another condition (eg, bladder infection or kidney stone) is not the cause of symptoms.
 There is no single test that can definitively diagnose IC/BPS.
-(See "Patient information: Urinary tract infections in adolescents and adults (Beyond the Basics)" and "Patient information: Kidney stones in adults (Beyond the Basics)".)
+(See "Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)" and "Patient education: Kidney stones in adults (Beyond the Basics)".)

 Physical examination — The physical examination usually includes a complete pelvic examination with a brief rectal exam.
 Often, patients with IC/BPS have tenderness in the lower abdomen, hips, and buttocks.
 Women often have tenderness in the vagina and around the bladder, and men may have tenderness in the scrotum and penis.
 For this reason, being examined can be uncomfortable.

-To perform cystoscopy, a physician inserts a thin telescope with a camera through the urethra and into the bladder.
-The physician examines the inside (lining) of the bladder to determine if there are any abnormalities.
+To perform cystoscopy, a clinician inserts a thin telescope with a camera through the urethra and into the bladder.
+The clinician examines the inside (lining) of the bladder to determine if there are any abnormalities.
 A person with IC/BPS may have either a normal or abnormal-appearing bladder.
 If an abnormality is seen, further testing may be recommended.

 PAINFUL BLADDER TREATMENT

-A topic review that discusses the treatment of interstitial cystitis/bladder pain syndrome (IC/BPS)is available separately.
-(See "Patient information: Treatment of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)
+A topic review that discusses the treatment of interstitial cystitis/bladder pain syndrome (IC/BPS) is available separately.
+(See "Patient education: Treatment of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION